PanGalacticTech/autoDelay_Library/README.md

 ### Starting Delay Events

-With out main loop set up to respond to delayEvents, we can now add control methods to trigger these events.
+With our main loop set up to respond to delayEvents, we can now add control methods to trigger these events.

 The most useful of these is